 Photo credit: Christian Humphrey

 ABOUT 18 years ago, as a student in elementary school, I came across a pile of old letters, written in the mid 1800’s.
-I was fascinated with the beauty of the penmanship and began to copy the style of writing using my pencil, at school.
+I was fascinated by the beauty of the penmanship and began to copy the letter-forms using a pencil.
 I switched to ballpoint pen a few years later, but it was only when I discovered the original pens used for this form of writing, wooden pen-holders with tiny metal nibs, that I really began to understand what went into the script I was eager to emulate.

 Thanks for visiting my site and reading about my work.
-Hand-written correspondence is beginning to have such a special role in this digital world we live in.
-If anything, I hope I have inspired you to turn off your computer, put aside your cell phone, and perhaps write down a few words to someone you care about – the old fashioned way – with letters in ink.
+Hand-written correspondence has found a valuable role in this very digital age.
+After scrolling through my blog, I hope what you see might inspire you to set aside your devices and perhaps write down a few words to someone you care about – the old fashioned way – with letters in ink.